Europe scrambles to help Ukraine keep the heat and lights on

 Cleverly's visit came a day after European officials launched a scheme called “Generators of Hope,” which calls on more than 200 cities across the continent to donate power generators and electricity transformers.

-The generators are intended to help keep essential Ukrainian facilities running, providing power to hospitals, schools and water pumping stations, among other infrastructure.
+The generators are intended to help provide power to hospitals, schools and water pumping stations, among other infrastructure.

 Generators may provide only a tiny amount of the energy that Ukraine will need during the cold and dark winter months.